-Gift wrapping paper are made of plastic and metal combined, which makes recycling difficult.
+Gift wrapping papers are made of plastic and metal combined, which makes recycling difficult.
 Wrapping those gifts in plastic gift wraps is a practice that we need to let go of.
-Using newspaper will give a funky look to your gift.
-Comic sections can be used for children’s gift, sports section can be used for sports lovers and Bollywood section can be used for all the Bollywood buff’s.
+Using the newspaper will give a funky look to your gift.
+Comic sections can be used for children’s gift, Sports section can be used for sports lovers and the Bollywood section can be used for all the Bollywood buffs.
 It’s a win-win for you and the environment!

 2) Celebrate with your Loved ones

 Festivals are best celebrated with your loved ones.
 Organize a Diwali party where your relatives, friends & family come together at one place and have the festivities going on.
 It’ll help in reducing the cost and usage of everything including sweets, decorations, electricity, food, etc. Are you looking for the perfect venue for your Diwali party?
 Checkout VenueLook.com for ample amount of options!

 When you’re organizing a Diwali party, use biodegradable containers rather than plastic ones.
 Diwali is not just about the prosperity of you and your family, but also the environment.
 Buy a Jute bag.
 The best part about that is you save yourself the trouble of cleaning all the unwanted plastic at home when its cleaning time!
 A step like this will go a long way for the environment.